-Providers may not refuse to serve any waiver recipient that chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
-Such refusal to serve an individual must be put in writing by the provider, and include a detailed explanation as to why the provider is unable to serve the individual.
-Written notification must be submitted to the Human Services Authority or District.
+Providers may not refuse to serve any waiver beneficiary who chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
+Such refusal to serve an individual must be put in writing by the provider and include a detailed explanation as to why the provider is unable to serve the individual.
+Written notification must be submitted to the LGE.
 Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
-Such contracts must state that the subcontractor may not refuse to serve any waiver recipient referred to them by the enrolled direct service provider agency.
+Such contracts must state that the subcontractor may not refuse to serve any waiver beneficiary referred to the subcontractor by the enrolled direct service provider agency.

-The recipient's provider and support coordination agency must have a written working agreement that includes the following:
+The beneficiary's provider and support coordination agency must have a written working agreement that includes the following:

-- Written notification of the time frames for POC planning meetings; - Timely notification of meeting dates and times to allow for provider participation; - Information on how the agency is notified when there is a POC or service delivery change; and - Assurance that the appropriate provider representative is present at planning meetings as invited by the recipient.
+- 1. Written notification of the time frames for POC planning meetings; - 2.
+Timely notification of meeting dates and times to allow for provider participation; - 3.
+Information on how the agency is notified when there is a POC or service delivery change; and - 4.
+Assurance that the appropriate provider representative is present at planning meetings as invited by the beneficiary.

-The NOW services outlined below may be provided by the provider or by an agreement with other contracted agents.
+The New Opportunities Waiver (NOW) services outlined below may be provided by the provider or by an agreement with other contracted agents.
 The actual provider of the service, whether it is the provider or a subcontracted agent, must meet the following licensure or other qualifications: